ngocanhaptech/pugtemplate/README.md

 ## Reactwebap
-This project to create frontend with nodejs or build html static site
+This project to create frontend with react site